 - Church: There are English-speaking and Japanese churches within driving distance of OCSI.

 - Clothing: During the summer, lightweight cotton blends are most comfortable.
 Rainwear and sweaters are good for winter.
 As it is the custom here to remove your shoes upon entering a home, shoes that are easy to slip on and off would be most convenient.
 If you are taller/larger than a typical Japanese person, you may find it difficult to purchase clothing or shoes while in Okinawa.

 - Food: A range of Asian and Western foods is available in stores and restaurants.

 - Housing: OCSI provides housing for staff affiliated with a Christian mission.

-- Location: OCSI is located in Yomitan, a growing town in central Okinawa with an approximate population of 41,000.
+- Location: OCSI is located in Yomitan, a growing village in central Okinawa with an approximate population of 41,000.
 OCSI is within walking distance of stores, restaurants, medical facilities, bus stops, and the beach.

 - Medical Care: Japanese-speaking staff can answer questions, help with scheduling appointments, and give advice.
 Pharmacies fill prescriptions from local doctors and are unable to fill prescriptions from doctors outside Japan.
-Drug stores have a selection of general medications, but if you have a specific brand you use, please bring some over, since medications are quite different here than in the US.
+Drug stores have a selection of general medications, but if you have a specific brand you use, please bring them over, since medications are quite different here than in the US.

-- Professional Development: OCSI provides staff inservice programs, subscribes to professional publications, and encourages online learning.
+- Professional Development: OCSI provides staff in-service programs, subscribes to professional publications, and encourages online learning.

 - Spiritual Support: OCSI has staff devotions, weekly chapels, and encourages staff to participate in a local church.